 I’m a PhD candidate in English at Yale University, where I research, teach, and write about early modern literature.

-My work examines how English playwrights from William Shakespeare to John Milton engaged with the concept of representation: the expansive idea that the words and actions of one person, group, or thing could stand in for those of another with affective, social, legal, and political force.
-With an emphasis on the period’s emerging theories of representative government, it charts how these authors explored the rights and powers one gives up when one is represented in this way—and the strange new forms of voice, access, and collective agency or personhood one might gain in return.
+My work examines how English playwrights from William Shakespeare to John Milton engaged with the concept of personation: the idea that the words and actions of one person, group, or thing could stand in for those of another with affective, social, legal, and political force.
+With an emphasis on the period’s emerging theories of representative government, it charts how these authors explored the rights and powers one gives up when one is represented or personated in this way—and the strange new forms of voice, access, and collective agency or selfhood one might gain in return.

 Other research interests include Shakespearean performance and editing, the history of gender and sexuality, law and literature, book history, and the history of religious dissent and toleration.
 My writing on some of these topics appears in the journals Eighteenth-Century Studies, Milton Studies, and Early Theatre; the edited collection Shakespeare and Consciousness; and the Marginalia Review of Books.
 A full list of my publications and awards can be found in my CV.